nmandery/rasterh3/README.md

 Convert raster data to H3 cells.

 Port of [h3ron-ndarray](https://github.com/nmandery/h3ron/tree/main/h3ron-ndarray) from using the h3ron (binding to the official C implementation) to the rust port [h3o](https://github.com/HydroniumLabs/h3o).
 Optional rayon-support using the `rayon` feature.

+Also available as a python extension: [h3ronpy](https://github.com/nmandery/h3ronpy)

 [Changelog](CHANGES.md)